LMSpenkelink/spenkelink-lewis-lab.github.io/content/_index.md

       text: |
         <br>

-        The **Spenkelink – Lewis Research Group** aims to develop new visual biochemistry tools to study dynamic biological processes, one at a time and with near-atomic resolution.
+        The **Spenkelink & Lewis labs** aim to develop new visual biochemistry tools to study dynamic biological processes, one at a time and with near-atomic resolution.

   - block: collection
     content: